The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 Images of your activity provide a simple and straightforward means of showing your activity was delivered as described in your original application.

-When you submit an acquittal (Applicant Report) with images, the best images may be used on our website and in promotional materials.
+When you submit an acquittal (applicant report) with images, the best images may be used on our website and in promotional materials with your permission.
 This is a valuable opportunity for publicity.
-If you would like your images to be considered they must be high quality, have information so we can appropriately credit them and an image permission form for us to use them.
+If you would like your images to be considered they must be high quality, have information so we can appropriately credit them, and a completed image permission form for us to use them.

 To ensure you capture the best possible images for documentation and promotion make sure you: